attiasa22/Morse-Translator/README.md

 Connect the PMOD Test Pin Header (PTPH) to the top row of PMOD JA pins.
 Make sure that the GND and VCC pins are properly aligned.

-Connect DIO 0 to the PTPH poort P1, which should be aligned with PMOD JA1.
+Connect DIO 0 to the PTPH port P1, which should be aligned with PMOD JA1.

 If you would like to read the output of the Morse code signal using the Logic Analyzer, connect DIO 1 to the PTPH port P2, which should be connected to PMOD JA2.
 Connect a ground wire (black) to GND.